 Military strenght....

 "… to participate in the negotiations, and offered the following advice: Cut your ties with the Nanjing (GMD) government, go it alone, take a third road.
 North China should declare independence and establish a coalition government.
-The new coalition government should take command of the arm."
+The new coalition government should take command of the army."

 The GMD can be mainly seen as a party backed by military power and has no substantial backing by particular classes like rural landlords or urban bourgeoisie.